miklevin/Pipulate.com/pipulate.md

 But don't fear!
 You can run a full Linux server on your Windows desktop like never before.
-Microsoft has made it easy with their Windows Subsystem for Linux.
+Microsoft has made it easy with their Windows Subsystem for Linux, and it's worth it for all the new capabilities you'll have.
 If you've ever felt imposter syndrome, fix it here and now.
 Become a Python SEO capable of going the distance.

 ### Don't Get Stuck in "Lost Mode"